-It’s easy to get swept up in the excitement of buying a new home and forget to make the important decision to have a home inspection performed before you sign the contract.
+It’s easy to get swept up in the excitement of buying a new home and forget to make the important decision to have a home inspection conducted soon after you are under contract.

-Home inspections are an instrumental part of the home-buying process that can save you a lot of time and money in the long run.
+Home inspections are an instrumental part of the homebuying process, saving you a lot of time and money in the long run.

 Here are five great reasons to have a home inspection before you buy:

 Especially for those buying newer construction, a home inspection may feel like a waste of money.
 No matter the age of the home, there can be costly troubles unknown to the average buyer.
-Problems with wiring, plumbing and easement may not be visible during a showing and you’ll want to get an expert opinion.
+Problems with wiring, plumbing or structural issues may not be visible during a showing, and you’ll want to get an expert opinion.

-Home inspections generally cost from $300 to $500 depending on size and age of the home.
-That’s a good sum, but perhaps think of it this way: Those who skip out on the expense may realize in a few years that an inspection is much cheaper than rewiring the entire house.
+Home inspection costs vary, but a good rule of thumb would be to expect to pay from $300 to $500, depending on the size and age of the home.
+While that may seem like a lot of money, think of it this way: Those who skip out on a home inspection may realize in a few years that an inspection is much cheaper than rewiring the entire house.

-One of the advantages of having a home inspection performed before you buy is the power it might give you to negotiate a lower price.
-If a home you’re really interested in is on the edge of your price range, information gathered during the home inspection may give you the bargaining power to talk down the price.
-You can also insert language into a purchase contract that allows you to back out of an agreement if the inspection turns up problems.
+One of the advantages of having a home inspection before you buy is the power it might give you to negotiate a lower price.
+If a home you’re interested in is at the top of your price range, information gathered during the home inspection may give you the bargaining power to talk down the price.
+You can also insert language into a purchase contract allowing you to back out of an agreement if the inspection turns up problems.